-In 2009, Juicy Projects pioneered behind-the-scenes story-telling of how massive cruise ships undergo a complete transformation in the space of just weeks.
+In 2009, Juicy Projects pioneered behind-the-scenes story-telling, revealing how massive cruise ships undergo a complete transformation in the space of just weeks.

 The biggest challenge of working in a dry dock is the environment.
-Throughout the refit, the film crew live and work onboard the ship with the contractors and ship’s crew.
-In Singapore, where temperatures and humidity is pushed to the limits, there are often water and air-conditioning shut-downs onboard.
-All this points to the need for selecting the right team of professionals with an adaptable, can-do attitude.
-The location is dirty and grungy, with special care needed due to heightened levels of risk, where solid assessments are essential.
+Throughout the refit, the film crew lived and worked onboard the ship, alongside the contractors and ship’s crew.
+In Singapore, where temperatures are high and humidity is extreme, the water and air-conditioning are often shut down onboard.